 Do something that genuinely makes you happy

-Go for a walk in the sunshine (while staying six feet apart from others), try new hobbies, connect with your friends and family, and take care of yourself.
+Go for a walk in the sunshine (while staying six feet apart from others), try new hobbies, connect with your friends and family.
+But more importantly take care of yourself.

 We’ve also curated a Trello board of resources that we hope will give you a happiness boost whenever you need it.
 From remote work tips to online games, we’ll update this board weekly so you always have something new to come back to.
 You’ll find the link to the website associated with each card when you click on it.
 Save it to your bookmarks, and enjoy.